Who Knows What’s Good or Bad?

-David is the Editorial Director for Health and Wellness at CNN.
-He writes The Wisdom Project for CNN, a thinking person’s life hacking column in which we examine behavior modification, self-help, found wisdom and applied philosophy.
+David is the Editorial Director overseeing Travel, Style, Science and Wellness at CNN.
+He writes The Wisdom Project, a thinking person’s life hacking column in which we examine behavior modification, self-help, found wisdom and applied philosophy.
 For more stories, go to CNN.com and don’t miss another Wisdom Project column by subscribing here.

 Video of this TEDx Talk is available here.

 For 200,000 years humans have been accumulating wisdom.
 It’s even in our name: homo sapiens sapiens.
 The word “sapiens” comes from the Latin “sapient” meaning “to be wise.”

 And of all the ways we can accumulate wisdom, the most common, but not necessarily the most fun is through experience: the good and bad things that happened in our lives.
 But there are other ways to gain wisdom.

 A more consistently enjoyable one is through storytelling.
 And not just any stories, but the stories that speak to our human condition and that tell us what our place is in this world.

 I’m going to tell you one of those stories.

 Its origin is unknown but it comes from the Taoist tradition so it could easily be more than 2,000 years old.
 And even though that’s about as old as stories get, this one is completely relevant to your life and how you can live in the future.

 It’s a story of a farmer and his horse.

 One day his horse runs away.
 And his neighbor comes over and says, to commiserate, “I’m so sorry about your horse.”
 And the farmer says “Who Knows What’s Good or Bad?”
 The neighbor is confused because this is clearly terrible.
 The horse is the most valuable thing he owns.